Last Update: January 30, 2014

 Visit our FAQ page to learn more about California's medical marijuana ID card program.
 Sutter and Colusa counties are still not issuing state ID cards.
 If you live in one of these rogue counties, contact email@example.com to find out how you can help bring this important program to your area.

 The current legal status of marijuana in California

 Possession of an ounce or less of marijuana is considered a civil infraction similar to a speeding ticket.
-Nonetheless, a February 2013 Field Poll found that 54% of Californians support legalizing the sale of marijuana.
+Nonetheless, a December 2013 Field Poll found that 55% favor legalization.
 Meanwhile, responsible adults are still being arrested or cited at an alarming rate for possession of a substance that is objectively safer than both alcohol and tobacco.

 One of the most tragic failures in the war on marijuana is how hard it impacts racial minorities.
 The ACLU’s 2013 report entitled “The War on Marijuana in Black and White” shows that where blacks represent 6.7% of the population, they are 16.3% of the arrests for marijuana, while rates of usage are virtually the same between black and white populations.